 Full Time licensed and insured fishing guide

-There are very few guides in South Florida that are full time.
+There are very few fishing guides in Miami and South Florida that are full time.
 I am one of them, this is my only source of income, and this is how I feed my wife and two kids.
-I take my trips very seriously, and I do absolutely everything I can to make sure that not only do you come back, but you send other family and friends out with me.
+I take my fishing charters very seriously, and I do absolutely everything I can to make sure that not only do you come back, but you send other family and friends out fishing with me.
 I can’t tell you how many calls I’ve received from people in a panic because the fishing trip they’ve been planning for three months just got cancelled.
-When guides have other occupations that really pay their bills, they are much more likely to cancel.
+When fishing guides have other occupations that really pay their bills, they are much more likely to cancel.
 If you book a trip with me, we’re going fishing.

-Miami Fishing and Fort Lauderdale Fishing
+Miami Fishing and Fort Lauderdale Fishing Charters

 The main reason is “Bait”.
-Fort Lauderdale is part of Broward county, and Haulover is in Dade county.
+Fort Lauderdale is part of Broward County, and Haulover is in Dade County.
 You are not allowed to use more than a 7 foot net to catch bait in Broward, but you can use up to 14 foot net in Dade.
 Also live bait is much tougher to find in Fort Lauderdale due to lack of natural habitat.
 Most everything is man made canal systems, and once you go south towards Haulover the bay opens up.
-This is where you start to see the first grass flats of Biscayne bay, and the grass is what supports our whole inshore fishery.
+This is where you start to see the first grass flats of Biscayne Bay, and the grass is what supports our whole inshore fishery.
 The grass gives shelter to millions of shrimp and crabs that feed all of our inshore game fish.
 It also harbors millions of small bait fish like pilchards and herring.

-Miami Tarpon Fishing
+Miami Tarpon Fishing Charters

 My boat is big enough to get where the tarpon are on almost any given night.
 The real beauty of our tarpon fishery is the option of fishing the bay on windy nights.
 If you prefer casting to tarpon, Biscayne Bay offers tons of opportunities.
 My boat is still small enough to access all the bridge and dock light spots.
 I’m one of the only guy’s that can comfortably fish either, or.
 I spent my first 4 years of guiding exclusively inside spots.
 The problem with the bay, its very tide sensitive.
 If you plan ahead I can give you the best tides in advance.
 The level of difficulty increases drastically in the bay.
 If you want to sight cast tarpon, Miami, and Fort Lauderdale are a great place to do it.
 I’ve guided hundreds of people to their first tarpon and a lot fishermen no longer make the trek down to the keys, once they get a taste of our fishery.

 This type of fishing is totally hands on, you cast, you set the hook, and you bring em in.
 The beauty of the bay is the variety.
 It’s not uncommon to catch 6 – 14 different species of fish in a half day.
 The challenge of the bay is finding big fish!
 When we look for big fish in the bay, usually we’re talking shark fishing.
-I don’t do a lot of half days for sharks, but if you want to fight some really big fish in shallow protected water.
+I don’t do a lot of half days for shark fishing, but if you want to fight some really big fish in shallow protected water.
 Shark fishing is a great option.
-Spinner sharks are a common south Florida resident and can really put on quite a show.
+Spinner sharks are a common South Florida resident and can really put on quite a show.
 I prefer full days to target these big beasts.
 I like to spend a good part of the day catching fresh bait.
 Once, we have the right bait it’s just a matter waiting for the frenzy to begin.

 Tight Lines… Capt.
-Gavet Tuttle
+Gavet Tuttle (954) 448-1211